gamendoza26/Statistical-Analysis-of-Mail-in-Voting-Demographics/README.md

 # Statistical-Analysis-of-Mail-in-Voting-Demographics

-To read about the project, [doc:report.html]
+To read about this project, please go to our webpage: https://gamendoza26.github.io/Statistical-Analysis-of-Mail-in-Voting-Demographics/proposal.html